algorithmic-sabotage/asrg/content/_index.md

 {{< home-item
     src="intertwined-feedback-loops/images/output-501.png"
     title="Intertwined Feedback Loops"
-    subtitle="A series of intertwined feedback loops that unfold from several interrelated briefs for intellectual and practical exploration." link="intertwined-feedback-loops/"
+    subtitle="A series of intertwined feedback loops that unfold from several interrelated briefs, which are designed to facilitate intellectual and practical exploration." link="intertwined-feedback-loops/"
 >}}